jessepav/lacygoill-wiki-backup/vim/todo/scratch.md

 ---

-In that case, you need `'cul'` to enabled.
+In that case, you need `'cul'` to be enabled.
 Otherwise,  when  you move  with  `M-j`  and `M-k`,  you  may  not see  anything happening for  quite some  time; you  may wrongly  end up  thinking that  sth is broken.